The End-Time State of the Church

 The Teachings of Paul

 COPYRIGHT ©2000 (updated 2006) - James M. Frye

 All scripture quotations are taken from the Authorized King James Bible.
 Any deviations are not intentional.
 All underlines, bold and words within brackets are the author's.

 For more articles on other issues, please visit our website at: www.seekingfortruth.com

 The Bible tells us many things about the End-Time state of "the church".
-In this series we will be looking at many of those things.
-Throughout these articles, we will be using the term "the church" to speak of that which calls itself Christianity, whether it truly is or not.
+In this article we will be looking at some of those things.
+Throughout this article, we will be using the term "the church" to speak of that which calls itself Christianity, whether it truly is or not.

 Many people look around them at "the church" today and everything seems rosy.
 There are church buildings on every corner.
 Even many small towns, which may boast only one traffic light, contain two or more churches.
 All is well in Beulah Land, or is it?

 The problem lies with the fact that most "Christians" get their view of things, not from the Bible, but from the world around them.
 This is a tragic mistake.
 Scripture tells us:

 Romans 12:2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.

 We as Christians are not to be conformed to the world in our thinking.
 That is, we are not to think like the world thinks.
 We are instead to have our mind renewed by scripture.
 We need to view "the Church" and its condition through the lens of scripture.
 That is what we will seek to do in this article.